gim4p/cruise_track_tool/README.md

 # cruisetrackexport

 QGIS Plugin that helps exporting navigation files for Transas Ecdis.
-Main part is the simple sorting of waypoints.
+The order of waypoints can simply be sorted in a preferred way.

 Export to the following file formats:
 - rtz